declan-haojin/blog.haojin.li/content/posts/2025-03-08-Bercelona/index.md

 - Barcelona
 ---

-Cataland,  an enchanting place I will come back to!
+Cataland,  an enchanteng place I will come back to!

 ## Flying to Barcelona